-Haller’s brother survived the war and moved to Israel, where he married and had two children.
-His mother stayed in England after the war.
+As for Haller’s brother, he survived the war and moved to Israel, where he married and had two children.
+His mother, too, survived the war and stayed in England.

 For Haller, educating young people about the Holocaust is vital since few Holocaust survivors are still alive.
 Besides giving interviews to various outlets, Haller has also spoken at schools for almost 30 years.

 At each school, Haller said that the students sincerely appreciate what he has to say about his experience surviving the Holocaust and his life after.

 But Haller also appreciates his own children’s knowledge of the Holocaust.

 When his daughters were younger, Haller recalls his daughters saying, “Daddy, please don’t tell us about those terrible things.”